Russell-Waterhouse/advent_of_code_2022/README.md

 I don't believe this was the best approach, and I didn't believe it at the time, but I wanted to experiment to see if I could (and I could!).

-All of this code is proudly exploratory, horrendous, inefficient, unreadable, downright dirty, and getting me stars.
+All of this code is proudly exploratory, horrendous, inefficient, unreadable, downright dirty, sharpening my skills spike skills, and earning me stars.